 Put differently, it doesn’t make any sense to buy another convertible seat for a child who is already forward facing because you will only be using that seat for the latter half of its usable life.

-2. The second reason why parents buy a forward facing seat is because it sits upright and looks more like a “big kid booster.”
+2. The second reason why parents buy a forward facing seat is because it sits more upright in the vehicle seat and looks more like a “big kid booster.”
 Trust me, when you hit Pre-K, many kids are begging to ride in a booster.
-Forward facing car seats look like a booster, but still have a 5-point harness.
+Forward facing car seats look like a booster, but still have a 5-point harness straps.
 Way to fool ‘em!

 3. Lastly, forward facing car seats, especially the higher-end ones, are very tall and will allow your child to be harnessed for longer than the average convertible seat.